squirrel-prover/squirrel-prover/README.md

    ```

    This also installs the Why3 OCaml library used by Squirrel.
-   The version of Z3 used must be prior to 4.13.

 2. Then tell Why3 to automatically detect supported SMT provers and update its
    configuration accordingly: